WaveringAna/bunsite/content/posts/sbmm-in-fps.md

 author: waveringana
 date: 2025-02-25
 title: I enjoy SBMM in FPS games as a good player.
-excerpt: What lessons the FPS community should take from the FGC
+excerpt: Players who complain about "sweaty" matches are afraid of the mirror.
 ---

-# In Defense of SBMM: Why "Sweaty" Matches Make Games Better

-As a skilled FPS player who's invested thousands of hours across Destiny 2, Call of Duty, and Fortnite, I have a confession that might be unpopular: I actually *love* skill-based matchmaking.
-And I think the "SBMM ruins games" crowd is completely missing the point.

-## The "Sweaty" Complaint

-Let's address the elephant in the room.
-The most common complaint I hear is that SBMM makes games "too sweaty" - meaning everyone's trying hard and you can't just relax.
-But isn't that exactly what makes gaming rewarding?

-When I face similarly skilled opponents, every gunfight becomes meaningful.
-Victories feel earned.
-Defeats teach me something.
-That tight feedback loop of challenge → adaptation → improvement is what keeps me coming back day after day.

-## My Destiny 2 Nightmare

-I experienced firsthand what happens without proper SBMM in Destiny 2.
-During Forsaken and Shadowkeep when SBMM was strict, I played Crucible daily.
-Each match was challenging but fair.

-Then they loosened SBMM, and my experience completely fell apart.
-Suddenly matches became a coin flip between stomping inexperienced players (boring) or getting demolished by players far beyond my skill level (frustrating).
-Neither scenario helped me improve.
+I'll say what needs to be said: players who complain about "sweaty" matches are afraid of the mirror.
+They're running from the truth that real growth only happens at the edge of your ability.

+When I face players of equal skill, something fundamentally different happens.
+Each engagement becomes a conversation.
+Each defeat reveals something about myself I couldn't see before.
+This tight feedback loop of challenge, failure, and adaptation isn't just how you improve, but it's the entire point of competitive gaming.

+The hatred of SBMM reveals our collective weakness.
+We've built a culture that celebrates hollow victories over mismatched opponents.
+We've convinced ourselves that "fun" means dominating those who never had a chance.
+This isn't just bad game design it's a spiritual sickness.

+I experienced this firsthand in Destiny 2.
+During the SBMM era, Crucible was alive.
+Matches felt like genuine tests of skill rather than random accidents of matchmaking.
+Then they loosened the algorithm, and the soul of competition died.
+Matches became coin flips between pointless stomps and helpless defeats.
+Neither scenario created meaning or growth.

-The inconsistency destroyed what I valued most: the ability to measure my progress.
-Was I performing well because I'd improved, or just because matchmaking gave me easier opponents?
-This uncertainty made the game feel pointless.
+What disappeared wasn't just balance, but the ability to measure my own progress.
+Was I performing well because I'd improved, or just because the algorithm handed me easier opponents?
+This uncertainty hollowed out what I valued most: the honest feedback that only comes from facing your equals.

-## The Data Backs This Up

-[Activision's own research](https://www.activision.com/cdn/research/CallofDuty_Matchmaking_Series_2.pdf) confirms what I've felt all along.
-When they tested reduced SBMM in Modern Warfare III:

-- Player retention decreased for 90% of players
-- Only the top 10% most skilled players returned at higher rates
-- Quit rates increased significantly
-- One-sided "blowout" matches increased across all skill levels

-Even those top players who initially benefited eventually suffered as the player pool shrank and became more competitive.
-It's not sustainable.

-## The Fighting Game Community Gets It

-Fighting game players understand this instinctively.
-They actively seek opponents of similar or slightly higher skill - challenging but winnable matches where they can "download" their opponent's patterns and adapt.
-They celebrate the moment when a previously difficult matchup becomes manageable through practice.

-FPS players who complain about "sweaty" matches are essentially complaining about having to improve.
-They're rejecting the most rewarding part of competitive gaming.

-## SBMM Isn't For Every Game

-That said, context matters.
-Games like Team Fortress 2 with diverse class roles or Battlefield's massive battles naturally create space for various skill levels.
-And "Mario Party"-style chaotic fun games shouldn't have strict SBMM at all.

-But for competitive shooters where skill gaps determine the entire experience?
-SBMM creates better games for nearly everyone.

-## The Bottom Line

-When I hear players complain about matches being "too sweaty," what I really hear is: "I want to feel powerful without having to improve."
-But easy victories over mismatched opponents are hollow.

-The most memorable gaming moments come from those close matches, the clutch plays, the comebacks against worthy opponents.
-That's what SBMM provides, and that's why I'll defend it every time.
+The fighting game community understands what FPS players refuse to see.
+They seek worthy opponents not despite the challenge but because of it.
+They celebrate the painful process of adaptation.
+They recognize that the most profound satisfaction comes not from easy victories but from overcoming genuine resistance.

+The most powerful gaming moments aren't the easy victories.
+They're the clutch plays against worthy opponents.
+The adaptations that turn previous defeats into new victories.
+The discoveries about yourself that only come from honest competition.

+Those who fear the mirror will never see themselves clearly.
+Those who avoid worthy opponents will never know their true capacity.
+The question isn't whether SBMM makes games better—it's whether we have the courage to face our equals and grow from what we find there.